ecluse:ecluse-core

 weighCacheEntry :: CacheEntry -> Int Source #

-Estimate a CacheEntry's resident footprint in bytes as a fixed multiple of its raw document's compact-encoded byte length.
-The resident cost (the parsed PackageInfo plus the raw Value) is a near-constant multiple of the document's size, so re-encoding the raw Value and scaling it estimates the footprint without measuring the parsed structure.
+Estimate a CacheEntry's resident footprint in bytes as a fixed multiple of its raw document's compact-encoded byte length (weighCachedDoc).
+The resident cost (the parsed PackageInfo plus the raw document) is a near-constant multiple of the document's size, so scaling the document's encoded length estimates the footprint without measuring the parsed structure.
 The encode is an O(document) pass run only on a leader's insert (the cold path after a fetch), never on a hit.
 The multiplier is set at the high end of the observed resident-to-encoded ratio so the estimate is an upper bound: a memory budget must not systematically under-count.

 Resolution

-resolveMetadata :: MetricsPort -> MetadataCache -> Source -> PackageName -> IO CacheEntry -> IO CacheEntry Source #
+resolveMetadata :: MetricsPort -> MetadataCache -> Source -> PackageName -> IO (Either MetadataError CacheEntry) -> IO (Either MetadataError CacheEntry) Source #

 Resolve a package's metadata from one upstream Source, reusing the cache and collapsing concurrent misses.

 On a fresh, unexpired hit the cached CacheEntry is returned and the fetch action is never run.
 On a miss the action runs exactly once even under concurrent callers: the first installs an in-flight marker and fetches, the others wait on its result.
-A successful fetch is cached (subject to the TTL and size bound); a failed fetch caches nothing (so a transient upstream error does not poison the cache) and is re-raised to every waiter.
+A successful fetch is cached (subject to the TTL and size bound); a failed fetch caches nothing (so a transient upstream error does not poison the cache) and its typed Left is handed to every waiter, so a coalesced follower sees exactly the fault the leader saw.

-A claimed in-flight slot is always eventually filled and de-registered, even if the leader is hit by an async exception (a request timeout, a killed handler thread) between claiming the slot and completing: the claim commits under a mask and the leader's run is handed straight to guardInFlight, which frees the slot on every exit and, on any exception before the marker is filled, hands that error to every waiting follower rather than leaving them parked forever.
+A claimed in-flight slot is always eventually filled and de-registered, even if the leader is hit by an async exception (a request timeout, a killed handler thread) between claiming the slot and completing: the claim commits under a mask and the leader's run is handed straight to guardInFlight, which frees the slot on every exit and, on an escape before the marker is filled, hands that error to every waiting follower rather than leaving them parked forever.
 This closes the single-flight orphan window (without it, a cancelled leader would wedge that (source, package) key until restart).
+A follower receiving an orphaned marker re-evaluates the resolve when the leader was cancelled (async), re-entering interruptibly and counting its miss only once, and re-raises when the leader escaped synchronously: the fetch's contract is total, so a synchronous escape is an invariant break for the outer boundary, never laundered into the typed channel.
 A follower's own wait on the marker stays interruptible.

 The Source partitions the cache: distinct upstreams of the same package resolve under distinct keys and never cross-contaminate.
 The fetch action supplies the origin's own credential, so reading through one source never blurs another's trust posture.
 Under the default passthrough strategy only the anonymous public origin is resolved here: the trusted private origin is the per-client authority and is fetched per request, never cached, so a shared entry can never serve one client another's private document.